dalong0514/readnotes/20200201读书笔记/2020096JavaScript-The-Good-PartsR01.md

 Most programming languages contain good parts and bad parts.
 I discovered that I could be a better programmer by using only the good parts and avoiding the bad parts.
 After all, how can you build something good out of bad parts?
 It is rarely possible for standards committees to remove imperfections from a language because doing so would cause the breakage of all of the bad programs that depend on those bad parts.
 They are usually powerless to do anything except heap more features on top of the existing pile of imperfections.
 And the new features do not always interact harmoniously, thus producing more bad parts.
 But you have the power to define your own subset.
 You can write better programs by relying exclusively on the good parts.

-2『Most programming languages contain good parts and bad parts.
+2『 Most programming languages contain good parts and bad parts.
 I discovered that I could be a better programmer by using only the good parts and avoiding the bad parts. 做一张金句卡片。每种语言都有好的部分和坏的部分，制定标准的组织因为各种原因不可能把坏的部分剔除掉，只能不断的加新的特性。但作为个体，我们有权利和义务只使用语言里好的部分。』

 JavaScript is a language with more than its share of bad parts.
 It went from nonexistence to global adoption in an alarmingly short period of time.
 It never had an interval in the lab when it could be tried out and polished.
 It went straight into Netscape Navigator 2 just as it was, and it was very rough.
 When Java™ applets failed, JavaScript became the「Language of the Web」by default.
 JavaScript’s popularity is almost completely independent of its qualities as a programming language.

 Fortunately, JavaScript has some extraordinarily good parts.
 In JavaScript, there is a beautiful, elegant, highly expressive language that is buried under a steaming pile of good intentions and blunders.
 The best nature of JavaScript is so effectively hidden that for many years the prevailing opinion of JavaScript was that it was an unsightly, incompetent toy.
 My intention here is to expose the goodness in JavaScript, an out-standing, dynamic programming language.
 JavaScript is a block of marble, and I chip away the features that are not beautiful until the language’s true nature reveals itself.
 I believe that the elegant subset I carved out is vastly superior to the language as a whole, being more reliable, readable, and maintainable.

-1『JS 的精华在于 out-standing, dynamic programming language. 』
+1『 JS 的精华在于 out-standing, dynamic programming language. 』

 This book will not attempt to fully describe the language.
 Instead, it will focus on the good parts with occasional warnings to avoid the bad.
 The subset that will be described here can be used to construct reliable, readable programs small and large.
 By focusing on just the good parts, we can reduce learning time, increase robustness, and save some trees.